SastaRasta/.github/profile/README.md

 - Compare prices and choose the best option for your trip

 ### What do we offer?
-- Everything our competitors can do AND MORE
+- Everything our competitors can do AND MORE...
 - Not sure where you want to go or what you want to do?
-Use our trip planning feature to get a solid outline which includes suggestions for restaurants, hotels and places of interest all by providing the bare minimum information
+Use our trip planning feature to get a solid outline which includes suggestions for restaurants, hotels and places of interest all by providing the bare minimum information.
 - Can't be bothered to formalize your planned trip in a proper PDF to share with friends and family?
-No worries, our itinerary generation feature has you covered for generating a sleek and well formatted itinerary document that you can create in minutes
+No worries, our itinerary generation feature has you covered for generating a sleek and well formatted itinerary document that you can create within seconds.
-- In a new place and have a questions?
-Ask our chatbot assistant about the best places for sushi near you along with the appropriate local greeting
+- Ended up in a new place and you got questions?
+Ask our chatbot assistant about the best places for sushi near you along with the appropriate local greeting.
-- Do all the above without ever having to worry about sharing your personal information
+- Do all the above without ever having to worry about sharing your personal information.

 ## 🚀 Getting Started:

-Embark on your next adventure with SastaRasta.com in three simple steps:
+Embark on your next adventure with SastaRasta in three simple steps:

 - **Plan Your Trip:** Give your travel dates and preferences and let our AI work its magic to suggest a personalised travel itinerary based on your preferences.
 - **Customise:** Fine-tune your plans with our easy-to-use interface.
 Add or remove suggestions as you see fit.